 Maria Elena Alonso-Sierra is the award-winning author of two romantic suspense novels, The Coin and The Book of Hours.
 She holds a Masters in English literature and has worked as a professional dancer, singer, journalist, and literature teacher.
 When not writing, she roams around to discover new places to set her novels.

 Sue Anger has worked in magazine publishing, marketing content, and developmental editing.
 She loves to help small businesses and nonprofits develop digital marketing strategies.
-Her current fiction includes a historical mystery set in North Carolina.
 When she’s not out fighting for the underdog, she loves to go sailing with her buds.
+Sue's first novel, LAST KNOWN PORT, will be published soon.
+This historical fiction mystery is set in Beaufort, North Carolina in 1923.
+For more information, visit and like her Facebook page.

 Tammy Bird is a suspense/thriller writer living in Wendell, North Carolina with her wife and two cats.
 Her work is rarely defined as sweet or cozy, and she likes it that way.
 She is not here for sweet or cozy.
 She is here for psychologically hard and gritty and real.